 Ivor Goodsite’s Hoarding Competition enables children of all ages to unleash their artistic skills on site hoardings which become large canvases for their imaginative creations.

-Since its inception in 2012, the competition has seen continued success and a record 89 contractors took part in the contest in 2017, engaging over 3,500 children in creating eye-catching and unique works of art.
+Since its inception in 2012, the competition has seen continued success and a record 89 contractors took part in the contest in 2018, engaging over 4000 children and adults in creating eye-catching and unique works of art.

-The entry fee is £400 (+VAT) for sites with a project value over £2m.
-This fee includes two Ivor Goodsite promotional signs, two A2 posters to promote entry in the competition, and prizes for up to 50 participants.
+The entry fee for the competition is £400 (+VAT) for sites with a project value over £2m.
+This fee includes two Ivor Goodsite promotional signs and two Hoarding Competition A2 posters to help promote the competition, along with prizes for up to 50 participants.

-It has been agreed that sites with a project value of under £2m can enter the competition for a reduced fee of £225 (+VAT), which includes one promotional sign, one A2 poster and prizes for up to 25 participants.
+Sites with a project value under £2m enter for a reduced fee of £225 (+VAT).
+This includes one promotional sign, am A2 poster and prizes for up to 25 participants.
 Any additional prizes can be purchased separately.

-For more information on the previous year’s competition, click here.
+For information on the 2017 Hoarding Competition, click here.